SpotlightKid/ardour2fxp/README.rst

 ardour2fxp
 ##########

-Convert an Ardour VST presets XML file to VST2 FXP preset files.
+Convert between Ardour XML and binary FXP VST preset files.

 .. warning::
-    **This is still alpha-stage software and not yet fully functional!**
+    This is software is still in **beta stage**.
+Use at your own risk!

 |version| |status| |license| |python_versions| |formats| |wheel|